jMetal/jMetal/docs/autoconfiguration.rst

 elites for the next iteration.

-Using the already existing algorithms in jMetal is not feasible as their design does not fulfill the requirements of the integration with irace (see again https://doi.org/10.1145/3319619.3326832).
+Using the already existing algorithms in jMetal is not feasible as their design does not fulfill the requirements of the integration with irace (see again :ref:`[NLB+19] <NLB+19>`).
 Our strategy has been to develop two jMetal sub-projects: ``jmetal-component`` and ``jmetal-auto``.

-Next we describe the two auto-configurable algorithms that are currently available: AutoNSGAII and AutoMOPSO.
+We describe next the two auto-configurable algorithms that are currently available: AutoNSGAII and AutoMOPSO.

 AutoNSGA-II